pstrzalk/foosball/README.md

 ### Database

-You may populate database with dump file in [sql|sql] folder.
+You may populate database with dump file in sql folder.

+### Configuration

+Copy .env.sample file to .env and update configuration parameters.

+### Testing

+Each lambda may be tested by opening its folder (ie. `cd GetPlayers`) and running `go test`.